alibell/binary_rbm/README.md

 Ali Bellamine - 20/01/2021

-Simple implementation of a binary boltzmann machine algorithm in Python.
+Simple implementation of a binary boltzmann machine and deep belief network algorithm in Python.

 Performed for the Deep Learning 2 class of Polytechnique Data Science Master degree.